Eva Matela Koguteva@kogutwilson.com

 After graduating from the University of West Florida with a Bachelor of Science in Cellular and Molecular Biology (1997), Eva earned her Juris Doctor from the John Marshall Law School (2001).
 She served as the Associate Editor (1999 – 2000) and the Editor-in-chief (2001) of the John Marshall Law School Ethics Case Notes and Comments, and has been published in the area of ethics, clerked in the field of domestic relations and served a judicial externship.
 During her judicial externship, Eva gained valuable experience in family law, being asked to research and advise the judge on matters involving divorce proceedings.

 Beginning in 2018, Eva has been selected annually by her peers for inclusion in The Best Lawyers in America list in the areas of family law, mediation and collaborative law.
+She is also named the 2021 Chicago Lawyer of the Year in Collaborative Law: Family Law and Family Law: Mediation.

 Eva is proud to have been named to the Illinois Super Lawyers list since 2017 and the Illinois Leading Lawyer list since 2019.
 These distinguished lists are reserved for fewer than five percent of the lawyers in Illinois and recognize those who have attained a high degree of recognition and professional achievement.